 General

-What is the Music Works Program?
+What is the Music Works Grants program?

 The program is open to Victorian based contemporary music industry professionals from all genres and career stages.
 For more detail see the guidelines for each Focus Area.